TRAINING CLASS INFORMATION

 Session 6 - Wednesday and Thursday ( 2 pm to 5 pm )

-BARTENDERS UNION LOCAL 165 TRAINING PROGRAM
+BARTENDERS' UNION LOCAL 165 TRAINING PROGRAM

-Orientation/Classes will begin January 28th, 2025, and continue through June 26th, 2025.
+Orientation/Classes will begin July 29th, 2025, and continue through December 18th, 2025.

-.
-Twenty (20) weeks of classes – (2) classes per week are required.
+1. Twenty (20) weeks of classes – (2) classes per week are required.

-2. Four (4) absences maximum are permitted.
+2. A maximum of four (4) absences are permitted.

 3. Trainees are dropped at five (5) absences!
 No exceptions for any reason!